Tips on how to find a job in Milan

 4) The importance of a convincing resume

-Having a convincing resume is crucial when looking for a new job.
+Having a convincing resume is crucial when looking for a new job in any country or city.
 Make sure it’s up to date, error-free and easy to read, or busy recruiters will probably put you at the bottom of their call list.
 Getting a job in Milan is probably a competitive business, so be sure to invest your time in advance.
+If you might not have the time to get your resume as professional and eye-catching as possible, it might be worth looking for a professional resume service to complete your resume ready for you to start applying for various jobs.

 According to some recruiters, it is advisable to include your employment history before the details of your educational background, especially if you have a significant list of past employers.
 Hiring managers like to find out where you’ve been before, and take this as a vote of confidence in your skills, more than anything you can personally say about your experience.